Keyword research is the most important element in any SEO campaign.

 We can estimate this value now by taking all the keywords you have and adding them to Google’s Keyword Planner.

-The above screenshot from Keyword Planner shows the amount of searches per month, Competition, and Suggested bid.
+The above screenshot from Keyword Planner shows the number of searches per month, Competition, and Suggested bid.

 In general, suggested bid is the best indicator on how valuable a keyword is in its niche market.